NERISSATAYLOR/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [ ] Explain what a token is used for

+token is use for authentication to verify who you are that you deserve access.

 - [ ] What steps can you take in your web apps to keep your data secure?

+by using a token,  having a protected page so just anybody can't use it.

 - [ ] Describe how web servers work.
+ don’t remember anything about us after each interaction.  so servers issue tokens so they can know it is you.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+create: post
+read: get
+update:put
+delete: delete

 ## Project Set Up